bdcoelho/CodeQuiz/nextSteps.md

 * Do highscores table
 * Timer should not show negative
-* REMOVE DELAY BETWEEN QUESTIONS
+* FIX DELAY BETWEEN QUESTIONS